My mother, Christine, passed away suddenly from a heart attack on September 20th 2005 at the age of 69 (she is pictured left in August 2005).

 Sorry about this mum...
 I couldn't resist it!
 Here's baby Christine in her 'birthday suit' on her parents' bed, posing nicely for the camera.
 This photo dates from July 1936, making her about 5 months' old.

 And here's baby Christine fast asleep in her pram in the front garden of the house, with her mother Reva, pictured in April 1937.
-It gives a little glimpse of how the garden (& views) looked at this time - the open area to the right has since been developed with housing.
+It gives a little glimpse of how the garden (and views) looked at this time - the open area to the right has since been developed with housing.

 This is an excellent professional portrait, taken at FW Clark's studio at Romford Road, Forest Gate.
 Christine is aged about 15 months' old.